EQuimper/react-screencast/multi-step-with-compounds/README.md

 - Add initialValues to the Wizard state
 - Design input -> dont gonna look awesome :)
 - Break up a bit the component

+## Part 3

+- Cleanup Code
+- Remove boilerplate with array of forms